ubcrcc/LWT-website/about/index.md

 title: About
 nav:
   order: 4
-  tooltip: Email, address, and location
+  tooltip: Learn about our committees
 ---

 # {% include icon.html icon="fa-solid fa-earth-americas" %}About